 The Upper Guinean Forests of West Africa are among the most vulnerable of the Earth’s tropical ecosystems to human-driven environmental change.
 They are considered climatically marginal, having the highest temperatures and longest dry seasons of all tropical forest systems worldwide.
 The region is also under enormous pressure from a rapidly growing human population and its demands for agricultural production as well as wood and other forest products.
 As a result, much of the original native forest cover has already been lost and the remnants are scattered in isolated fragments.
 Although Ghana has maintained a substantial area of closed canopy forest in a network of reserves, these reserves are at risk from illegal logging combined with agricultural encroachment and wildfires.
-The consequence is gradual forest degradation through a positive feedback loop of declining canopy cover and increasing fire frequency, leading to the establishment of fire-prone vegetation dominated by grasses and invasive shrubs
+Our research group has used satellite Earth observations to explore the effects of these disturbances on forest vegetation throughout West Africa.

 Closed canopy forest in the Bobiri Reserve, Ghana.